Turbinellus kauffmanii

 Turbinellus kauffmanii (syn.
-Gomphus kauffmanii), is a species of mushroom native to North America.
+Gomphus kauffmanii), commonly known as the scaly vase false chanterelle, is a species of mushroom native to North America.

 Description

 The cap is generally 10-20 cm in diameter, though rarely can be up to 35 cm across.
 The cap is olive to brown, with the surface splitting into olive- to clay-coloured scales as it ages, with white flesh between.
 The overall shape of the fruitbody is vase-shaped.
 The flesh is thick and white.
 The spore-bearing surface is yellow when young and ages to a buff-pink, and stains wine-coloured when bruised in younger specimens.
 The hymenium is decurrently attached to the stipe.
 The stipe is generally 8-15 cm high and 2-4 cm wide, though can be as tall as 40 cm.
 The spore print is ochre-coloured.
 Younger specimens also have a pungent smell, and the flesh can have an acrid taste.

 Laboratory experiments have shown that T. kauffmanii contains norcaperatic acid, though at lower concentrations than T. floccosus.
 Norcaperatic acid increases tone of guinea pig smooth muscle of the small bowel (ileum), and that when given to rats, leads to mydriasis, skeletal muscle weakness, and central nervous system depression.
 It is likely the agent responsible for toxic (gastrointestinal) symptoms that occur in T. floccosus.